Blood libel: Continental Europe

-A statement was made, in the Chronicle of Konrad Justinger of 1423, that at Bern in 1293 or 1294 the Jews tortured and murdered a boy called Rudolph (sometimes also referred to as Rudolph, Ruff, or Ruof).
+A statement was made, in the Chronicle of Konrad Justinger of 1423, that at Bern in 1293 or 1294 the Jews tortured and murdered a boy called Rudolph (sometimes also referred to as Ruff, or Ruof).
 The body was reportedly found by the house of Jöly, a Jew.
 The Jewish community was then implicated.
 The penalties imposed upon the Jews included torture, execution, expulsion, and steep financial fines.
 Justinger argued Jews were out to harm Christianity.
 The historical impossibility of this widely credited story was demonstrated by Jakob Stammler, pastor of Bern, in 1888.

 There have been several explanations put forth as to why these blood libel accusations were made and perpetuated.
-For example, it has been argued Thomas of Monmouth's account and other similar false accusations, as well as their perpetuation, largely had to do with the economic and political interests of leaders who did, in fact, perpetuate these myths.
-Additionally, it was largely believed in Europe that Jews used Christian blood for medicinal and other purposes.
-Despite the unsubstantiated, mythical nature of these claims, as well as their sources, they evidently materially impacted the communities in which they occurred including both the Jewish and non-Jewish populations.
+For example, it has been argued Thomas of Monmouth's account and other similar false accusations, as well as their perpetuation, largely had to do with the economic and political interests of leaders perpetuating these myths.
+The use of blood and other human products for medicinal or magical purposes was an established concept in medieval Europe.
+As such illegal ways of accessing these item were ascribed (in 1507) by Franciscans to Dominicans, by others to sorcerers and devil worshippers as well as Jews.

 Renaissance and Baroque

-Simon of Trent, aged two, disappeared in 1475, and his father alleged that he had been kidnapped and murdered by the local Jewish community.
+In 1475, Simon of Trent, aged two, disappeared and his father alleged that he had been kidnapped and murdered by the local Jewish community.
 Fifteen local Jews were sentenced to death and burned.
 Simon was regarded locally as a saint, although he was never canonised by the church of Rome.
 He was removed from the Roman Martyrology in 1965 by Pope Paul VI.

-Christopher of Toledo, also known as Christopher of La Guardia or "the Holy Child of La Guardia", was a four-year-old Christian boy supposedly murdered in 1490 by two Jews and three conversos (converts to Christianity).
+In 1490, a four-year-old Christian boy named Christopher of Toledo, also known as Christopher of La Guardia or "the Holy Child of La Guardia", was supposedly murdered by two Jews and three conversos (converts to Christianity).
 In total, eight men were executed.
 It is now believed that this case was constructed by the Spanish Inquisition to facilitate the expulsion of Jews from Spain.

-In a case at Tyrnau (Nagyszombat, today Trnava, Slovakia), the absurdity, even the impossibility, of the statements forced by torture from women and children shows that the accused preferred death as a means of escape from the torture, and admitted everything that was asked of them.
-They even said that Jewish men menstruated and that the latter therefore practiced the drinking of Christian blood as a remedy.
+In 1494 a case at Trnava, Slovakia, the impossible forced confessions from women and children shows that the accused preferred death as a means of escape from the torture, and admitted everything that was asked of them.
+They even said that Jewish men menstruated and practiced the drinking of Christian blood as a remedy.

-At Bösing (Bazin, today Pezinok, Slovakia), it was charged that a nine-year-old boy had been bled to death, suffering cruel torture; thirty Jews confessed to the crime and were publicly burned.
+At Pezinok, Slovakia in 1529, it was charged that a nine-year-old boy had been bled to death, suffering cruel torture; thirty Jews confessed to the crime and were publicly burned.
 The true facts of the case were disclosed later when the child was found alive in Vienna.
 He had been taken there by the accuser, Count Wolf of Bazin, as a means of ridding himself of his Jewish creditors at Bazin.